 Speaking of cathedrals and sunsets, can we take a moment just to appreciate how stunning this view is?
 A short walk away from the Cathedral is an overview that looks out toward the mountains where you can watch the sky shift in color as night approaches.

 During the day from that same spot, you can see one of the most gorgeous landscapes in the world.
 Cuenca’s mountains are lined with trees.
-The nature there is mostly untouched with only a small road indicating any sign of human existence in the nearby area.
+Nature there is mostly untouched with only a small road indicating any sign of human existence in the nearby area.
 Seeing the mountains (almost*) true to the way they were meant to be was refreshing in a way I can’t even put into words.
 Here was my attempt to capture it in a photo.

 The Hills Have Eyes – Literally